-Today is September 20 and the Navigate the Chaos question to consider is “are you the master or victim of your circumstances?”
+Today is September 20 and the Navigate the Chaos question to consider is “how often do you remind yourself you are the master of your circumstances?”
 People who navigated the chaos like Legson Kayira understand they are the master of their circumstances first-hand.

 When Kayira was born in Mpale, a village in northern Malawi his mother threw him into the Didimu River as she could not afford to feed him.
 He was rescued and acquired the name "Didimu.”
 He added the English-sounding name "Legson" when he was in primary school.